Bin-Cao/Bin-Cao/README.md

 >
 > Please note that I do **not have the capacity** to respond to emails regarding basic issues such as debugging, file paths, training resource allocation, or general usage questions that are already addressed in the documentation. **For such matters, opening a GitHub Issue is strongly encouraged.**
 >
-> If you choose to contact me, please ensure your message is **concise, specific, and well-prepared**.
->
 > For students interested in collaboration, **prior approval from your supervisor is required**.
 Please ensure that your supervisor is **copied (CC’ed)** on all emails sent to me.